mottaquikarim/pycontent/content/topics/eda_draft.md

 <img src="../images/split-apply-combine.png" style="margin: 0 auto; float: right;"/>

-How the split-apply-combine chain of operations works How to decompose the split-apply-combine chain into steps How methods of a Pandas GroupBy object can be placed into different categories based on their intent and result
+"How the split-apply-combine chain of operations works How to decompose the split-apply-combine chain into steps How methods of a Pandas GroupBy object can be placed into different categories based on their intent and result" -- RealPython

 >>Aggregation: